Europe's space-based, laser-powered data highway passes early test

 Once completed, EDRS will do away with such blind spots by using two satellites - to be launched in 2015 and 2016 and equipped with laser technology - to send data to and from Earth or between satellites at a rate of 1.8 Gigabits per second.

-That is about equivalent to sending all the data that could be printed in a one-metre long shelf of books in one second, according to generally accepted industry measures.
+That is about equivalent to sending all the data that could be printed in a one-meter long shelf of books in one second, according to generally accepted industry measures.

 EDRS will also offer encryption for more secure transmissions, and will make Europe less dependent on ground stations abroad to access satellite data.